-- (1) An Authorised Person must make the following appointments and ensure that they are held by either an Approved Individual or a Designated Individual at all times: - (a) Money Laundering Reporting Officer; and - (b) such other role or function as the AFSA may direct from time to time. - (2) A Banking Business Firm, as defined in the BBR Rules, must also make the following appointments and ensure that they are held by either an Approved Individual or a Designated Individual at all times: - (a) Risk Manager; and - (b) Internal Audit Manager.
+- (1) An Authorised Person, except for an Authorised Person Operating a Representative Office, must make the following appointments and ensure that they are held by either an Approved Individual or a Designated Individual at all times: - (a) Money Laundering Reporting Officer; and - (b) such other role or function as the AFSA may direct from time to time. - (2) A Banking Business Firm, as defined in the BBR Rules, must also make the following appointments and ensure that they are held by either an Approved Individual or a Designated Individual at all times: - (a) Risk Manager; and - (b) Internal Audit Manager.